alihoushy/dns-latency-tester/README.md

 *   Add this `README.md` file and your updated script to your GitHub repository.
 *   Update the repository description to clearly explain the purpose of the project.
 *   Include relevant tags (e.g., `Node.js`, `DNS`, `Latency Test`, `Gaming`) to make the repository easier to find.

-This `README.md` file provides a clear overview, installation steps, usage instructions, and other key details that are essential for users.